System Design Space

 1. Instrumentation

-Agents/collectors normalize signals and deliver them to storage facilities without loss.
+Agents and collectors normalize signals and deliver them to storage without loss.

 3. Storage

-Separate backends for logs/metrics/traces with retention policies based on cost.
+Separate stores for logs, metrics, and traces, with retention policies shaped by cost.

-Unified navigation between graph, trace and logs using common identifiers.
+Unified navigation between chart, trace, and logs through shared identifiers.

 Practice

-Step-by-step diagnosis of an incident using RED + logs and hypotheses.
+Step-by-step incident diagnosis with RED metrics, logs, and hypotheses.

 Open case